About the tablets

 - changes in your heart rate

-For a full list of all risk and side effects associated with chloroquine read the patient information leaflet.
+For a full list of all risk and side effects associated with chloroquine and proguanil read the patient information leaflet.

 How it works